Frequently Asked Questions

 How can I submit my paper to Lenus?

-Please register on Lenus and contact the Regional Library to request access to submit your work.
+Please register on Lenus and contact the Lenus repository managers to request access to submit your work.
+Details on how to complete the submission process can be found here.

 What is Open Access Publishing?